mikaelkaron/troopjs-learn/requirejs/readme.md

 !CODEFILE "index.js"

-And to try it we need an `HTML` file:
+And to run it in a browser we need an `index.html` file:

 !CODEFILE "index.html"